-- > State Government policy influences such as Plan Melbourne (2014), Plan Melbourne Refresh (2015) and the Central Highlands Regional Growth Plan which identifies Ballan as a peri-urban town that can accommodate additional growth; - > the town's strategic location on the Western Freeway and being within commuter distance of Melbourne or Ballarat by the Freeway or via rail (noting that patron usage of the rail service is increasing yearly with statistical data indicating that in 2004 there were approximately 2,500 patrons using the service monthly and by 2014 this had increased to approximately 7,000 patrons using the service monthly); and - > demand for the lifestyle advantages presented by the town, its diversity of housing forms and its relationship with history and the rural landscape.
+- State Government policy influences such as Plan Melbourne 2017-2050 and the Central Highlands Regional Growth Plan which identify Ballan as a peri-urban town that can accommodate additional growth; - > Strategic location on the Western Freeway and being within commuter distance of Melbourne and Ballarat by the Freeway or via rail (noting that patron usage of the rail service is increasing yearly with statistical data indicating that in 2015/16 there are approximately 7,700 patrons using the service monthly and by 2014 this had increased by 700 patrons using the service monthly); and - > demand for the lifestyle advantages presented by the town, its diversity of housing forms and its relationship with history and the rural landscape.

 Ballan Strategic Directions specifies objectives, strategies and actions which acknowledge and build upon work previously prepared for Ballan in the context of its changing role and expected growth.
-The directions within this Document seek to understand the broad, long term implications for Ballan in terms of its population growth and capacity, the town's future role as a country town while managing peri urban influences in regards to retaining the towns amenity and character and the key infrastructure and employment requirements to service Ballan's long term growth.
+The directions within this Document seek to understand the broad, long term implications for Ballan in terms of its population growth and capacity, the town's future role as a country town while managing peri urban influences and retaining the towns amenity and character and the key infrastructure and employment requirements to service Ballan's long term growth.
 Importantly, the Document seeks to identify and harness opportunities to leverage growth to provide positive outcomes for the town and the community which would not be possible, or be difficult to realise without clear strategic guidance.